jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Now, look over to the inspector column and click the three dots at the top-right of the Transform component, select *Reset*.
 This ensures the `LineOfSight` object is at the center of the `Enemy` object.

-Attach a Circle Collider 2D to your newly created *LineOfSight* game object and **check the IsTrigger checkbox**.
-When the player enters this circle collider, it will notify the enemy to move and attack the player; adjust the radius of the LineOfSight collider to fit your desired range.
+Attach a Circle Collider 2D to your newly created *LineOfSight* game object.
+When the player enters this circle collider, it will notify the enemy to move and attack the player.
+You must make two changes:

+- Check the *IsTrigger* box.
+This way your line of sight isn't physically present and cause you to bump into things.
+- Adjust the radius of the collider to your desired range (radius of 2 is what we chose)

 ![](./images/fig2.2.png) Fig 2.2